aprilggg/Lightning_Analysis_NWRA/README.md

     - Rainband lightning burst and storm intensification statistical analysis at the overall, basin, current category, and category group levels

 ### Written Report
-- Written report detailing the project components and deliverables, as well as methods and intermediate steps taken to create the key deliverables
+- Written report detailing the project components and deliverables, as well as methods and intermediate steps taken to create the key deliverables (`NWRA Lightning Analysis.pdf`)

 <a id="dependencies"></a>